conduktor/conduktor-docs/docs/gateway/configuration/env-variables.md

 | `GATEWAY_AUTHENTICATION_CONNECTION_MAX_REAUTH_MS` | Force the client re-authentication after this amount of time.
 If set to 0, we never force the client to re-authenticate until the next connection                                                                           | `0`                                                                                                                                                |

 :::warning
-As of [Gateway 3.10.0](/changelog/Gateway-3.10.0), the `DELEGATED_SASL_SSL` security protocol have been deprecated in favour of additional environment variable `GATEWAY_SECURITY_MODE`.
+As of [Gateway 3.10.0](/changelog/Gateway-3.10.0), the `DELEGATED_SASL_SSL` security protocol have been deprecated in favour of an additional environment variable,  `GATEWAY_SECURITY_MODE`.

 `GATEWAY_ACL_ENABLED` has been deprecated, with behaviour derived from security mode instead.

-These values remain supported for backward compatibility but are no longer recommended for new configurations.
+The `DELEGATED` values remain supported for backward compatibility but are no longer recommended for new configurations.

-If you are using DELEGATED security protocols review the [Migration Guide to Security Mode](/docs/gateway/how-to/migration-guide-to-security-mode) before proceeding.
+If you are using `DELEGATED` security protocols review the [Migration Guide to Security Mode](/docs/gateway/how-to/migration-guide-to-security-mode) before proceeding.
 :::
 #### Security Defaults